 - No additional batteries included in the package

 Priced at less than $500, the Vortex Diamondback HD is arguably the best vortex 308 scopes as far as performance and price are concerned.
 It strikes the right balance between price and performance.
-While it is not the lightest scope out there, it will be a great addition to your collection of scopes.
+Needless to say, it will be a great addition to your collection of scopes.
 And is rated the best 308 scope under 500 by many, myself included

 Primary Arms 4-14 X 44 FFP Scope